-The Future Commando Force is designed to modernise the way Royal Marines operate.
+The Future Commando Force (FCF) is designed to modernise the way Royal Marines operate.

 It has been described by the Royal Navy as the most significant transformation and rebranding programme since the Second World War.

-The Royal Marines recently established the Vanguard Strike Company, a new unit of more than 150 Marines and British Army commandos, due to take shape in autumn.
+In July 2020, the Royal Marines established the Vanguard Strike Company, a new unit of more than 150 Marines and British Army Commandos.

 The service also said company personnel will work in "small, versatile teams" tailored for their mission, delivering "a more agile and lethal capability".